programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 Multilang: Je vois que je vous fais peur, садитесь и рассказывайте.
 ```

+### Tokenization with spaCy

 Now let's perform the same sentence tokenization using spaCy, grabbing the same sample of three sentences.
 As you can see, the syntax with spaCy is quite different.
-In addition to having a multilingual sentence tokenizer built in to the library, the list of sentences tokenized by the spaCy model is accessed by first applying the model to the text by calling the "nlp" method, then by accessing the tokenized sentences by assigning the doc.sents tokens to a list.
+In addition to having a multilingual sentence tokenizer built in to the library, the list of sentences tokenized by the spaCy model is accessed by first applying the model to the text by calling the `nlp` method, then by accessing the tokenized sentences by assigning the `doc.sents` tokens to a list.

 ```python
 # downloading our multilingual sentence tokenizer